MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/ns-winnt-_tape_set_media_parameters.md

 The
 <b>TAPE_SET_MEDIA_PARAMETERS</b> structure describes the tape in the tape drive.
-It is used by the <a href="https://msdn.microsoft.com/2043249b-b4ff-4bdd-9e6e-13c432a183cb">SetTapeParameters</a>
+It is used by the <a href="https://msdn.microsoft.com/2043249b-b4ff-4bdd-9e6e-13c432a183cb">SetTapeParameters</a>function.
-		function.

 ## -struct-fields